COSMIC-PopSynth/COSMIC/docs/inifile/index.rst

     ; user-specified final kstars
     pop_select = formation

+    ; apply_convergence_limits filters the evolved binary population ; to only the binaries that satisfy the convergence limits ; selection criteria if True
+    apply_convergence_limits = False

     ; match provides the tolerance for the convergence calculation ; and is calculated as match = log10(1-convergence) ; default = -5.0
     match = -5.0

-    ; bcm_bpp_initCond_filter filters the bcm/bpp/initCond
-    ; arrays to only the binaries that are in the conv array if true bcm_bpp_initCond_filter = False

 [rand_seed]
 -----------